 Part-Time Non-Credit Certificate Program

-Offered Wednesdays commencing September 4, 2013 until April 23, 2014, 8:30 am to 4 pm.
+Offered Wednesdays commencing September 3, 2014 until April 22, 2015, 8:30 am to 4 pm.
 The program will focus on classroom lectures, tours and an integrated practicum.
-Students learn practical and theoretical information regarding the following topics: annuals, perennials, woody ornamentals, propagation, seeds, soils, plant diseases, integrated pest management, herbaria, botanical nomenclature and keys, lawns, landscaping, botany, plant physiology, weed identification, permaculture, pruning, Japanese Gardens, alpine gardens, tropical plants, roses, lilies, vegetables and herbs.
+Students learn practical and theoretical information regarding the following topics: annuals, perennials, woody ornamentals, propagation, seeds, soils, plant diseases, integrated pest management, biological controls in the greenhouse environment, herbaria, botanical nomenclature and keys, lawns, landscaping, botany, plant physiology, weed identification, pruning, Japanese Gardens, alpine gardens, tropical plants, roses, lilies, vegetables, aboriculture, permaculture and herbs.

-Program requirements include small assignments, written examination(s), a plant identification project, and practicum hours to be completed by the program end date.
-A self-directed practical component of twenty hours can be completed by August 1, 2014.
+The program requires varied assignments, written examinations, a plant identification project, and practicum hours to be completed by the program end date.
+A self-directed practical component of twenty hours must be completed by August 1, 2015.
 Upon successful completion of all program requirements, graduates will be issued a Master Gardener Certificate.